 How to recycle brake fluid

-To recycle brake fluid, recyclers will most likely mix it with other fluids to create alternative fuels which are then use in other applications.
+To recycle brake fluid, recyclers will most likely mix it with other fluids to create alternative fuels which are then used in other applications.
 So when you’re stuck with used brake fluid and in need of a recycling solution, there are several things you can do.
 But first, prepare it for transportation to the recycling center by sealing it in a jar with a secure lid.
 Then try out these recycling options:

 - HHW collection: Many communities now have either periodical or year-round HHW collection sites where you can drop off everything from unused paint to pesticides to auto fluids.
-Check our recycling database for a list of resources for finding a program in your area.
-And of course, if your community lacks a HHW collection day, start one yourself!

 - Your local auto shop: If you’ve got a good relationship with your local auto repair shop, they may be willing to take your used auto fluids for recycling (sometimes for a small fee).
-If you haven’t already introduced yourself, now might be a great time to do so!

 If you can’t find a local HHW collection site in your area, you may try this safe home disposal method instead (as a last resort):